frederic/superbird-bulkcmd/README.md

 usb 1-1: New USB device found, idVendor=1b8e, idProduct=c003, bcdDevice= 0.07
 usb 1-1: New USB device strings: Mfr=0, Product=0, SerialNumber=0
 ```
-The device is now in *USB burning mode* (U-Boot shell over USB) : you can execute U-Boot commands using the [update](bin/update) tool, but you can't see any output (unless you open the device to connect the UART interface).

-## Boot kernel from USB to enable ADB access
-The script [scripts/upload-kernel.sh](scripts/upload-kernel.sh) uploads a Linux kernel image and boots it.
-The initramdisk includes an *initd* script that starts the ADB server.
-System partition is not modified, so this is not persistent.

-## \[OPTIONAL\] Enable U-Boot shell at every boot
+6. Execute the following commands to enable U-Boot shell at every boot.

-This command modifies the *env* partition.
-Changes are persistent, so it must be executed only once.
+**WARNING: This step modifies the *env* partition.
+Changes are persistent, so it shall be executed only once.**

-*Note: if not connected to USB host, the device continues default boot sequence.*
 ```shell
 ./bin/update bulkcmd 'amlmmc env'
 ./bin/update bulkcmd 'setenv storeargs ${storeargs} run update\;' ./bin/update bulkcmd 'env save'
 ```
+7. Reboot the device.

+After this modification, the device always boots in *USB burning mode* (U-Boot shell over USB) when connected to USB host : you can execute U-Boot commands using the [update](bin/update) tool, but you can't see any output (unless you open the device to connect the UART interface).

+*Note: if not connected to USB host, the device continues default boot sequence.*

+## Boot kernel from USB to enable ADB access
+Once the device in *USB burning mode*, the script [scripts/upload-kernel.sh](scripts/upload-kernel.sh) can upload a Linux kernel image and boot it.
+The initramdisk includes an *initd* script that starts the ADB server.
+System partition is not modified, so this is not persistent.

 # Additional scripts for advanced use cases